Can I apply for asylum in Cyprus?

 Are there organisations that can help me with my application?

-Future Worlds Center (FWC) is UNHCR’s partner, and provides free legal and social advice to asylum-seekers and refugees in the Republic of Cyprus.
-FWC provides advice on the asylum procedure, access to the labour market, social and health services, family reunification, and other issues.
+Cyprus Refugee Council (CyRC) is UNHCR’s partner NGO, and provides free legal and social advice to asylum-seekers and refugees in the Republic of Cyprus.
+CyRC provides advice on the asylum procedure, access to the labour market, social and health services, family reunification, and other issues.
 Psychological support is offered to victims of violence.

 Refugees and asylum-seekers have the right to contact UNHCR.
 If you wish to see a UNHCR officer for advice, please request an appointment by phone or email: